rozek/notes-on-gundb/README.md

 * `'='` specifies the exact key of a node
 * `'*'` specifies the first few characters of any node's key (called the "prefix")
-* `'>'` specifies the lexically lowest allowed node key (works )
+* `'>'` specifies the lexically lowest allowed node key (warning: behaves like "≧")
-* `'<'` specifies the lexically highest allowed node key
+* `'<'` specifies the lexically highest allowed node key (warning: behaves like "≦")
-* `'%'` how many bytes may a peer load from storage before completing its response
+* `'%'` specifies how many bytes a peer may load from storage before completing its current response
-* `'-'` should the set of available ids be scanned upwards or downwards?
+* `'-'` specifies whether the set of available ids should be scanned upwards or downwards?

 A few examples should help understanding these properties and their semantics: